renpy/renpy/sphinx/source/screen_special.rst

 with the menu statement.
 It is given the following parameter:

 `items`
-    This is a list of (`caption`, `action`, `chosen`) tuples.
-For each choice, `caption` is the name of the choice, and `action` is the action to invoke for the choice, or None if this is a choice label. `Chosen` if a choice with this label has been chosen by the user before.
-(It doesn't have to be in the current game.)
+    This is a list of menu entry objects, representing each of the choices in the menu.
+Each of the objects has the following fields on it:

+    .. attribute:: caption

+        A string giving the caption of the menu choice.

+    .. attribute:: action

+        An action that should be invoked when the menu choice is chosen.
+This many be None if this is a menu cation, and :var:`config.narrator_menu` is false.

+    .. attribute:: chosen

+        This is true if this choice has been chosen at least once in any playthrough of the game.

 ::